kata-containers/kata-containers/docs/how-to/how-to-run-docker-with-kata.md

 ### Use a memory backed volume

 For small workloads (small container images, without much generated filesystem load), a memory-backed volume is sufficient.
-Kubernetes supports a variant of  [the `EmptyDir` volume][k8s-emptydir], which allows for memdisk-backed storage -- the [the `medium: Memory` ][k8s-memory-volume-type].
+Kubernetes supports a variant of  [the `EmptyDir` volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), which allows for memdisk-backed storage -- the the `medium: Memory`.
 An example of a `Pod` using such a setup [was contributed](https://github.com/kata-containers/runtime/issues/1429#issuecomment-477385283), and is reproduced below:

 ```yaml
 apiVersion: v1